Skip to main content

 Lynne Driscoll, Membership Chair

 Lynne Driscoll loves to ride her horses, loves FETA and is a former endurance rider.
 You can hear her riding with the jing-a-ling of her horses' bells out on the trail with either the older Arabian mare Twigs or the gelding Beau (haflinger paint cross).
+Lynne has won three national riding awards for her breed association, Sport Horse of the Year (2x) and Reserve National Champion Hunter Hack.
 She and her husband Rob moved here from the Indianapolis, Indiana area and haven't looked back.
 As a retired Mergers and Acquisitions executive from Big Tech, she now spends her time playing with her grandson, watching her drummer husband in his rock band, and helping our FETA members - new and old - stay connected with this precious asset we have in Polk County.

 email: MEMBERSHIP@FETATRAILS.ORG